seasonedcc/croods/docs/docs/introduction.md

 title: Introduction
 ---

-Croods is a library that abstracts the REST data layer of your front-end to integrate with a react application.
+Croods is a library that abstracts the REST data layer of your back-end to integrate with a react application.
 A simple "Hello world" would look like this:

 ```
 // src/App.js